TomStarshak/TomStarshak.github.io/_posts/2021-12-8-Meta-SGD learning rate.md

 # Feature Reuse

 So why does this work?
 This is often phrased as the choosing between [rapid learning or feature reuse](https://arxiv.org/abs/1909.09157).
-That is, does the model quickly change feature representations, or does it leaern a meta-initialization that is already good for a variety of tasks.
+That is, does the model quickly change feature representations, or does it learn a meta-initialization that is already good for a variety of tasks.

 <center><img src='/public/rapid-or-reuse.png'></center>